flatironinstitute/ELF3/HCG/README.md

 ## hcg_ipca.py
 I-PCA PC1 and PC2 plots of all HCG ensmbles.
 8 subplots in a 2 column x 4 row configuration.

+## hcg_epca_rev.py

+Plots 8 sets of E-PCA data.
+Currently plots PC1 290K and PC2 290K for each system.
+All data files are avaiable in HCG_EPCA_data directory.

 ## hcg_sasa.py
 Solvent accessible surface area for all polyQ lengths.
 4 row x 1 column, only 290K plotted because all temperatures are essentially identical.
 PolyQ region is shaded blue.